JumanahAlmatrood/Investigate-a-Dataset/README.md

 - Jupyter Notebook
 - Pandas and NumPy for data manipulation
 - Matplotlib and Seaborn for visualization
-- HTML Export for the final project report

 ## How to View the Report
-To view the full project report, open the file named **`Investigate_a_Dataset.html`** in any web browser such as Chrome, Edge, or Safari.
+To view the full project analysis, open the file named **`Investigate_a_Dataset.ipynb`** using Jupyter Notebook or any compatible viewer.
 This file contains all the visualizations, code, and analysis explanations in an interactive format.

 ## Project Outcome